ionic-team/ionic-portals/website/docs/choosing-a-communication.md

 ### Portals Plugin

-The Portal Plugin is part of the Portals library and provides a helpful, lightweight way to publish and subscribe to messages through a Portal without needing to write a custom Capacitor Plugin in your native application.
+The Portals Plugin is part of the Portals library and provides a helpful, lightweight way to publish and subscribe to messages through a Portal without needing to write a custom Capacitor Plugin in your native application.

 We recommend this approach when performing small UI tasks like dismissing a native modal from inside the web application, or passing short messages.
 This mechanism may also be more appealing to small teams or solo developers who want to communicate through a Portal without the desire to build a Custom Plugin.